HomeDing/homeding.github.io/concepts/paper04.md

 A small web server in every devices enables

 * pages that allow directly changing the actual state of elements
-* pages that visualise the current values
+* pages that visualize the current values
 * pages that allow changing the configuration and upload new files
 * intersacting with the elements using http+REST based services
-* connecting independant devices over the network.
+* connecting independent devices over the network.

 ## WebServer for static files